puskarpeter/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/uniconfig-queries/index.md

 ### Example: syntax error

-In case of invalid forma of input 'jsonb-path-query', UniConfig will return 400 status code with error-message describing syntax error.
+In case of invalid form of input 'jsonb-path-query', UniConfig will return 400 status code with error-message describing syntax error.

 ```bash RPC Request